Become A Breastfeeding Family Friendly Community!

-The BREASTFEEDING-FAMILY FRIENDLY CITY/COMMUNITY DESIGNATION (BFFCD) is a program designed to complement the Global Revised, Updated and Expanded Baby-friendly Hospital Initiative.
+The BREASTFEEDING FAMILY FRIENDLY COMMUNITY (BFFC) DESIGNATION is a program designed to complement the Global Revised, Updated and Expanded Baby-friendly Hospital Initiative.
 [Note: the BFFCD team for this pilot includes the Carolina Global Breastfeeding Institute (CGBI), local La Leche League (LLL), Chapel Hill Rotary, Chamber of Commerce, Office of the Mayors of Chapel Hill and Carrboro, Orange County Department of Health, Interfaith Council, local school districts, NCBC and faith-based groups.
 The School Boards will also be invited to participate.]

 WHY have a designation for breastfeeding?

-Breastfeeding, that is feeding the infant at the breast, especially exclusive breastfeeding, is associated with lower rates of obesity, diabetes, infectious diseases, and other child illnesses, as well as less maternal breast and ovarian cancers, diabetes and a faster recovery from childbirth as compared to formula feeding.
+Breastfeeding, especially exclusive breastfeeding, is associated with lower rates of obesity, diabetes, infectious diseases, and other child illnesses, as well as less maternal breast and ovarian cancers, diabetes and a faster recovery from childbirth as compared to formula feeding.
 Breastfeeding is also associated with overall a better chance for lifelong health and development, as well as better school performance and other achievements.
 In addition, exclusive breastfeeding has been referred to as “The Great Equalizer”, because (it) “goes a long way toward canceling out the health difference between being born into poverty or being born into affluence” (JP Grant, when UNICEF Executive Director).
 A breastfeeding-friendly community is a healthier, more welcoming community for young families of all races and ethnicities.
+Read More…

 Learn More about bringing the Breastfeeding Family Friendly Initiatives to your community – locally or globally